Compression and Conditional Emulation of Climate Model Output: Introduction

-We consider the compression and decompression of one year of daily mean temperatures on a $1^{\circ} \times 1.25^{\circ} $ latitude $\times$ longitude grid, totaling 20 million values.
+We consider the compression and decompression of one year of daily mean temperatures, totaling 19.97 million values.
 In order to accurately model the major features of the data, we introduce a nonstationary space-time covariance model on the sphere that allows the characteristics of the time series to vary across the globe.
 The model is an instance of so-called {\it half spectral} models \citep{stein2005statistical}, in which the time series models are expressed in the spectral domain, and the coherence among the multiple time series is captured with a spatial covariance function whose parameters depend on frequency.
-This model specification allows us to overcome the computational burden of computing Gaussian process approximate likelihoods because maps of Fourier coefficients can be considered approximately uncorrelated across frequencies.
-Further, we employ a stochastic partial differential equation (SPDE) representation \citep{lindgren2011explicit} in the model for the Fourier coefficient maps, which induces sparsity in the inverse of the covariance matrix, which can be exploited to efficiently factor the matrix.
-To our knowledge, this is the first time a half spectral model has been combined with a computationally efficient representation for the Fourier coefficients, which allows for the analysis of truly massive space-time datasets with Gaussian process models.
+This model specification allows us to overcome the computational burden of computing Gaussian likelihoods because maps of Fourier coefficients can be considered approximately uncorrelated across frequencies.
+Further, we employ a stochastic partial differential equation (SPDE) representation \citep{lindgren2011explicit} in the model for the Fourier coefficient maps, inducing sparsity in the inverse of the covariance matrix, which can be exploited to efficiently factor the matrix.
+This is the first time a half spectral model has been combined with a computationally efficient representation for the Fourier coefficients, which allows for the analysis of truly massive space-time datasets with Gaussian process models.